 Jon, a self-proclaimed 'dartist', wants to put down any suspicions of his girlfriend's infidelity by talking to his long-time friend Frank.
 Confined to a park bench in a seemingly empty and serene park, the idiosyncratic Frank forces Jon to confront his insecurities.

-One Hundred and Eighty is a punky feminist darts thriller set at a regional women’s darts final.
-The winner, Kay suspects her opponent, Martha of letting her win, and won’t let her leave until she knows why.
+The winner of a regional women's darts final suspects her opponent of letting her win, and won't let her leave until she finds out why.

 This documentary tells the complete story of darts from its early beginnings in English pubs in the Middle Ages right through to the dramatic televised competitions of the Embassy World Championship.
 Presented by the legendary Bobby George, the BBC's face of darts, and narrated by Dougie Donnelly, the film uses a mix of archive footage and stills to tell the early history, before moving on to the televised era from the 1970's onwards.